wxsd-sales/translation-pattern-macro/README.md

 # Translation Pattern Macro

-Welcome to our WXSD DEMO Repo! <!-- Keep this here -->
+This Webex Device macro lets you easily create locally managed translations patterns which can be use to re-direct a dialled number to another destination.

-This Webex Devices macro lets you easily create locally managed translations patterns which change any dialled destination into another.
+## Overview

-Add as many Regex based patterns as you want, with the option to redirect, append, prefix or ignore dialled numbers.
+Using macros, we are able to monitor when an outbound call has been placed.
+With this information, we can inspected the dialled number and match it against our own regular expression rules.
+In the example config below, we have an array of regular expressions which redirect, append, prefix or ignore dialled numbers.

 ```js
 const patterns = [